danimart1991/danimart1991.github.io/_posts/en/2022-08-18-integrating-ups-server.md

 [_NUT_ (_Network UPS Tools_)](https://networkupstools.org/) consists of two well-differentiated parts, a **software in server mode**, which obtains the data from the UPS, and a **software in client mode**, which displays the data obtained by requesting that information from the server.

 We need to know which USB device our server has assigned to the UPS.
-To do this, in the terminal of the server that is going to manage the UPS, execute `lusb`, connect the USB cable from the UPS to the server and launch the command again.
+To do this, in the terminal of the server that is going to manage the UPS, execute `lsusb`, connect the USB cable from the UPS to the server and launch the command again.
 We will see a new entry:

 ```bash
 ...